scsmith/lightwaverf-rb/README.md

-# LightwaveRf
+# LightwaveRF

-Control LightwaveRF devices with the Wifi Link box
+Control LightwaveRF devices with the Wifi Link box.
+Messages are sent over UDP broadcast, so you need to be on the same network and subnet.

 ## Installation